 - Find a local Doctor in your town

-What are the health risks of smokeless tobacco?
+What are the health risks of chewing tobacco?

-A number of significant health risks are associated with the use of smokeless tobacco.
+A number of significant health risks are associated with the use of chewing tobacco.

 - leukoplakia (whitish patches inside the mouth that can become cancerous);